DavidBM/ion-binary-rs/README.md

 ## Project status

 We have almost implemented the whole Amazon test suite.
 We will continue implementing it.
 This library will be used in production by us, so it will be battle tested.
+No API stability guarantees at the moment, but soon.

 ## Example